survivejs/sidewind/documentation/directives.md

 </div>
 ```

-`x-each` also works with complex objects.
+`x-each` also works with even more complex objects.

 ```html
 <div